datomatic/enum-helper/README.md

 #### Laravel
 If you use Laravel framework and you need localization, you can use the `EnumLaravelLocalization` trait instead `EnumDescription`.
-This trait extend `EnumDescription` and implement the `description()` method using Laravel Localization features.
+This trait extends `EnumDescription` and implements the `description()` method using Laravel Localization features.

 ```php
 use Datomatic\EnumHelper\Traits\EnumLaravelLocalization;